Table of Contents

 You may find it hard to move your head after a car crash because your neck feels stiff or sore.
 Sometimes, the pain gets worse when you tilt or turn your head.
 It can also spread to your shoulders and arms.
 Your range of motion may be limited if moving your head is difficult or painful.

-• Head And Neurological Problems — Headaches, dizziness, blurred vision, and tinnitus (ringing in the ears) are some neurological and head problems that can happen after a car crash.
+- Head and Neurological Problems — Headaches, dizziness, blurred vision, and tinnitus (ringing in the ears) are some neurological and head problems that can happen after a car crash.
 Stress, whiplash, or a headache could cause these signs.
-Don’t overlook these issues, as they could indicate more serious underlying issues.
+Don’t overlook these issues, as they could indicate more serious underlying problems.

 How Common Are Neck Injuries In Car Accidents?